 Image Source: civilread.com

-Dead loads calculation plays a very important role in designing a building, its durability . failing to do the accurate calculation may result in collapse of the structure.
+Dead load calculation plays a very important role in designing a building and its durability.
+Failing to do the accurate calculation may result in collapse of the structure.
 The magnitude of dead loads can be calculated by knowing the unit weight of materials used.

-Units considered in calculation of dead loads are KN.
+Units considered in the calculation of dead loads are KN.

 Live load using Building Codes

 These are something different from dead loads.
-Live loads otherwise called as imposed loads are vertical or gravity loads that are defined as the moving or movable loads which are not constant but keep on varying over the time period.
+Live loads, otherwise called imposed loads, are vertical or gravity loads that are defined as the moving or movable loads that are not constant but keep on varying over the time period.
 These are temporary loads and are dynamic in nature.

 chrome rD49rQGybh

-Loads are usually carried by beams, columns, slab and footing in a normal building.
-Extreme snow can also increase load on a roof.
+Loads are usually carried by beams, columns, slabs, and footings in a normal building.
+Extreme snow can also increase the load on a roof.
 The weight of its components can act vertically or horizontally.
 Loads account for the major stresses.

 • Floor load